-Samur is a multifunctional input and output module for the Rapsberry Pi.Designed by Ivmech, Ships from Turkey
+Samur is a multifunctional input and output module for the Rapsberry Pi.Designed by Ivmech in Turkey

 Samur is a multifunctional input and output module for the Raspberry Pi.
 Different from other common input and output devices used for experimentation the Samur can be used throughout the whole hou...Read More…